HannahHuckstep/PhlashNAMe/index.md

 ![Screen Shot 2021-06-30 at 7 14 01 pm](https://user-images.githubusercontent.com/9949832/123936119-3dec6d00-d9d8-11eb-88c1-8d0623747645.png)

-We can then visualize in cytoscape by loading the file "MinimalConnectionNetworkReport_Control_cytoscape.tsv"
+We can then visualize in Cytoscape by loading the file "MinimalConnectionNetworkReport_Control_Cytoscape.tsv"

 ![Screen Shot 2021-06-30 at 7 20 16 pm](https://user-images.githubusercontent.com/9949832/123936327-6a07ee00-d9d8-11eb-8292-0a1d2db1ed32.png)